Administering the SPDAT

 The SPDAT, or Service-Prioritization-Decision-Assistance-Tool, is an evidence-informed approach to assessing the acuity of an individual’s or family’s homelessness.
 The tool is used to help case workers and service providers to prioritize who to serve next based on their need and identifying the areas in the person/family’s life where support is most likely necessary in order to avoid further homelessness and housing instability.
 The SPDAT assesses clients based on a variety of components ranging from health to daily living activities to prioritize them for housing assistance interventions, sequence clients to receive those services, allocate the time and resources from staff, and assist with case planning and tacking of needs.

-The SPDAT should only be administered by those who have attended the full training held with Iain DeJong.
+The SPDAT should only be administered by those who have attended a full training.
 The SPDAT was designed by Community Solutions and OrgCode and more material and resources on administering the SPDAT can be found here.

 Refresher Webinar Available for those who have attended training on Administering the SPDAT with Iain DeJong.
-Please contact Sarah Chess, firstname.lastname@example.org, for a link to this webinar.
+Please contact firstname.lastname@example.org for a link to this webinar.

-To download digitally fillable versions of the SPDAT, click here to find the version from the OrgCode website.
-The SPDAT should only be administered by those who have attended the SPDAT training with Iain DeJong.
+Click here to find the version from the OrgCode website.
+The SPDAT should only be administered by those who have attended the SPDAT training with Iain DeJong or a trained trainer.

 Guidance from Connecticut Department of Housing on Chronically Homeless Individuals: